 Slow, controlled breathing activates the body’s relaxation response, helping alleviate panic attack symptoms.
 It increases oxygen supply to the brain, reduces loss of carbon dioxide, stimulates the vagus nerve promotes relaxation, reduces muscle tension, and lowers heart rate.

-Grounding techniques include the Body Scan, the 5-4-3-2-1 Technique, touching hot or cold items, and listening to music.
+Some grounding techniques to overcome panic attacks include the Body Scan, the 5-4-3-2-1 Technique, touching hot or cold items, and listening to music.
 These techniques help individuals connect to the present moment and move away from unhelpful thoughts.

 Stay updated on what's happening at bobi, and all things breathing, anxiety and mental wellness.